How to prepare for a career fair

 Don't ask about:

-- Information you could have easily learned on the employer's website.
+- Don't ask for information you could have easily learned on the employer's website.

-- Salary and benefits.
+- Don't ask about salary and benefits.
 (The employer should initiate discussion of those topics.
 A job/career fairs is not the place for a job seeker to initiate this.)

 Do ask for information you could not find on the employer's website.